kingjaceo/IntlBomberCo/README.md

-Here are some tips for editing the ojbective grid:
+Here are some tips for editing the objective grid:
 - There is a camera with zoom and WASD movement.
 Unfortunately, it takes inputs even as you type in text fields. :)
 - The camera can "sprint" with Shift.
 - "Upfront" is what the player gets for "Accepting" a contract.